|

 come to the US then - my mother's parents in 1894 from

-Lomz (today in Poland), and my father's parents in 1895 from
+Lomz (today in Poland) and my father's parents in 1895 from

 Chernowitz (today in Romania).
 But they weren't

-Clevelanders.
-My "example" family must have come to Cleveland and
+Our "example" family must have come to Cleveland and

 stayed here.
-Then I read Violet Spevack's
+Then I read a Violet Spevack

-Cavalcade column in the September 19, 2008
+"Cavalcade" column in the

 |